Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Transformation from Neural Network to Decision Tree

 assuming we take the lowest index to break ties.

-Turning to the SDT in Fig.~\ref{fig_ex_SDT}, we observe that \eqref{eq:ex_relu_split} partitions the input space into two subsets based on the inner node's ReLU activation.
-This is precisely the split that occurs at the root node $v_0$ of the SDT toward nodes $v_1$ and $v_2$.
-Then, \eqref{eq:ex_output_split} further splits one of these subsets based on the output layer values.
-This split occurs at $v_2$ to provide nodes $v_3$ and $v_4$.
-Finally, we have three regions where $f_{\mathcal{N}}(x)$ is constant, corresponding to leaf nodes $v_1$, $v_3$, and $v_4$ in Fig.~\ref{fig_ex_SDT}.
+Turning to the SDT in Fig.~\ref{fig_ex_SDT}, we observe that \eqref{eq:ex_relu_split} partitions the input space into two subsets based on the ReLU activation function of the inner neuron.
+This is precisely the split that occurs at the root node $v_0$ of the SDT.
+Equation~\eqref{eq:ex_output_split} further partitions one of these subsets based on the output layer values.
+This split occurs at $v_2$, forming the domains of leaf nodes $v_3$ and $v_4$.
+Finally, we obtain three regions, in which $f_{\mathcal{N}}(x)$ is constant, corresponding to leaf nodes $v_1$, $v_3$, and $v_4$ in Fig.~\ref{fig_ex_SDT}.
+Overall, we have